andreipfeiffer/css-in-js/README.md

 - **style tag**: support for serving the styles as injected `<style>` tags in the document's `<head>`
 - **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
 - **Theme**: built-in support for Theming or managing design tokens/system
+- **Usage**: method of applying the styles on your components
+  - `className`: the API returns a string which you have to add to your component/element
+  - `wrapper`: the API creates a wrapper (styled) component which includes the `className`(s), which you'll render
+  - `css prop`: this is usually an additional feature for wrapper/styled components, which enables you to pass styled using a special `css` prop, similar to inline styles
-- **Learn**: a very subjective opinion regarding the learning curve, you should really evaluate this on your own
+- **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
 - **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production